ChrisJAdamek/ChrisJAdamek/README.md

-I work on crypto policy.
+I work in crypto policy.
 This Github is about helping myself and others gain a deep understanding of the crypto space.

 💻 My [Projects](/projectsList.md).